 However, a certain amount of any SEN pupil’s relevant information may need to be provided to staff more widely in the context of providing the necessary care and education that the student requires.

-Staff, students and parents are reminded that AHLU is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+Staff, volunteers, students and parents are reminded that AHLU is under duties imposed by law and statutory guidance to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
 For further information about this, please view AHLU’s Safeguarding Policy.

 Finally, in accordance with Data Protection Law, some of AHLU’s activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the AHLU’s specific directions.

 AHLU will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from school.
+Typically, the legal recommendation for how long to keep ordinary staff and student files is up to 7 years following final engagement with AHLU.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Susan Adams, Vice Chair, [email protected] However, please bear in mind that AHLU will often have lawful and necessary reasons to hold on to some personal data even following such request.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Chair of the Board at [email protected].
+However, please bear in mind that AHLU will often have lawful and necessary reasons to hold on to some personal data even following such request.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a “suppression record”).